1 jsem: parallelism semaphores for GHC

 1.2 Proposed Change Specification

 We want to allow the build tool and individual invocations of GHC to share capabilities, by communicating through a semaphore.
-To do this, we introduce the -jsem <sem> flag, which specifies by name (a string) a system semaphore through which GHC invocations can acquire and release capabilities.
+To do this, we introduce the -jsem <sem> flag, which specifies by name (a string) a semaphore identifier through which GHC invocations can acquire and release capabilities.

 All changes are gated behind this -jsem flag: